Direct Answer

 Phone scanner translating a product label in a grocery store

-When is camera translation accurate useful?
+When is camera translation accuracy useful?

 • Travel signs are a common use case for camera translation.
 The scanner can quickly explain station notices, museum labels, street signs, hotel instructions, and airport messages.